w-bonelli/w-bonelli.github.io/_posts/2019-11-25-opening-words.md

 > "What is a word?
 The image of a nerve stimulus in sounds."[^1]

-To the causalist, words are like electrons: we can spray them at things with (sort of) consistent results.[^2] I can type "Don't pay attention to your tongue" into the void and thus ensure you'll do the opposite.
+To the causalist, words are like electrons: we can spray them at things with (sort of) consistent results.[^2] I can type "Don't pay attention to your tongue" into the void and make you do the opposite.

 How did it all begin?
-Perhaps with a grunt some hundred thousand years ago: humanity's first word, so to speak.
+Maybe with a grunt some hundred thousand years ago: humanity's first word, so to speak.
 Which one was that?

 Some words are sharp: they have a point.
 Where?
 They point fingers.
 Writes Morton: